 As well as being aggressive, Chihuahuas with Small Dog Syndrome can also be extremely stubborn.
 This means you could find yourself struggling when it comes to training them out of their bad behavior, as they often become stubborn and argumentative.
 Additionally, Chihuahuas with SDS may constantly seek to be at the front of the pack when walking, refuse to walk on a leash, or even play the pity card and beg for food using those big round eyes and high pitched whines to get what they want.

-Chihuahuas are mean because they Can Become Stressed or Anxious
+Chihuahuas are mean because they are stressed or anxious

 There’s an old idiom that says "corner a dog in a dead-end street, and it will turn and bite."
 A Chihuahua’s physical vulnerability often feeds into its anxiety in high-stress situations.
 You should consider that “high stress” means something very different to a dog whose eyes come to just above a person’s ankles.
 For example, taking a Chihuahua to a busy party may cause significant stress as it is under constant threat of being trampled.